Todd Gordon: 1998–2010: Pre-Penske years

 Gordon began working in NASCAR mid-season in 1998 after graduating from college, getting his first job with Phil Parsons' No. 10 team in what was then the Busch Series.
 He left PPR for Joe Gibbs Racing in 2000, where he worked as a fabricator and later a mechanic.
 During the 2002 season, he left JGR for ppc Racing and began in similar roles before eventually becoming an engineer during his time there, and later made his debut as a crew chief sometime in 2004 on the No. 22 Ford of Jason Keller.

-He began crew chiefing permanently in 2005 for ppc Racing, calling the shots for their Busch Series No. 10 Ford driven by Mexican rookie Michel Jourdain Jr. After the team failed to qualify for the race at Chicago, Jourdain was demoted by the team from their full-time No. 10 car to their part-time No. 15 car and would only drive in select races for the remainder of the season.
+Gordon began crew chiefing permanently in 2005 for ppc Racing, calling the shots for their Busch Series No. 10 Ford driven by Mexican rookie Michel Jourdain Jr. After the team failed to qualify for the race at Chicago, Jourdain was demoted by the team from their full-time No. 10 car to their part-time No. 15 car and would only drive in select races for the remainder of the season.
 Replacing him was another one of the series' rookies that year, Brent Sherman, who moved over from the No. 58 Stringer Motorsports car to drive for PPC.
 That year, Gordon would lead the team to only one top ten finish, which was with Jourdain Jr. at Atlanta.
 In 2006, Sherman left for a Cup Series ride with BAM Racing and was replaced by John Andretti.
 However, Rick Gay served as Andretti's crew chief on the No. 10 car and not Gordon, who was the crew chief for the part-time No. 15 with Jourdain.
 Later in the year, Gordon replaced Randy Cox as the crew chief for the other PPC car, the No. 22 of Kenny Wallace.

-He joined Carl A. Haas Motorsports (formerly Travis Carter Racing) at the start of the 2007 season, where he worked on the team's No. 14 car in the Busch Series, driven by Kyle Krisiloff.
+Gordon joined Carl A. Haas Motorsports (formerly Travis Carter Racing) at the start of the 2007 season, where he worked on the team's No. 14 car in the Busch Series, driven by Kyle Krisiloff.
 He left that team for the new CJM Racing team, which moved from the Cup Series (No. 72 team) to the Busch Series (No. 11 team) during the season, and Gordon reunited with the team's driver Jason Keller as well as one race with Marc Mitchell.
 The team ran the full season in 2008 with Keller and Gordon returning, although Keller was replaced by rookie Scott Lagasse Jr. towards the end of the season.
 He also was concurrently the team's general manager.

 For 2009, Gordon paired with Keller for the third time, this time at Baker-Curb Racing in the No. 27 car.
 They scored six top ten finishes and finished eighth in the points that year.

 In 2010, Gordon did not crew chief any team, and joined Michael Waltrip Racing as the engineer for the team's No. 99 Toyota in the Nationwide Series that year, which was driven by Trevor Bayne and later the Truex brothers, Martin and Ryan, after Bayne left for the Roush Fenway Racing No. 17 car late in the season.